J-Kuopus/myFlix-app/README.md

 ## Key Features

-- Returns a welcome page (endpoint: "/")
+- Returns a welcome page
 - Returns a movies page, displaying images of all movies in the database
 - Returns a single movie page with details (synopsis, director, genre, etc.)
 - Returns a director page with details about the director